The Best Hedging Plants for Formal Hedges

 The Best Formal Hedge Plants

-Ideal varieties for formal hedges that take well to the shears.
+Here are several varieties of formal hedges that take well to the shears:

 If you notice very low edging hedges around pathways they are usually buxus.
 There are dark foliage varieties or brighter yellow forms.